-To schedule an appointment for psychoeducational testing or academic support, please call the clinic at 408.358.1853 to be given more information and a link where you may complete the pre-appointment “New Patient Packet.”
+To schedule an appointment for a developmental and/or behavioral assessment, psychoeducational testing, therapy or academic support, please call the clinic at 408.358.1853 to be given more information and a link where you may complete the pre-appointment “New Patient Packet.”
 Once the forms are completed, we will contact you to plan your visit.
 Our clinicians generally schedule appointments Monday through Friday, and periodically on Saturday.

 Frequently Asked Questions